Grading system in Canada: Ontario, Alberta, Quebec, Nova Scotia, Saskatchewan and British Columbia

 Also read: Top universities in Canada for international students

-1. Percentage Scale
+1. Percentage scale

 Also read: How to apply for university in Canada?

-2. Letter Grades
+2. Letter grades

 Letter grades are commonly used in elementary and secondary schools in Canada.
-Under this system, a student's performance is assessed based on their letter grade, which is typically represented as A, B, C, D, or F. Each letter grade corresponds to a specific percentage range, which can vary by school or province.
-For example, an A grade may correspond to a percentage range of 90-100%, while a B grade may correspond to a range of 80-89%.
+This system evaluates a student's performance based on their letter grade, represented as A, B, C, D, or F.

 3. Grade Point Average (GPA)